marph91/jimmy/readme.md

 Tool to import your notes to Joplin.

-:exclamation: Should only be used if the built-in import of Joplin doesn't work.
+:exclamation: Should only be used if the built-in import of Joplin isn't available for your note format.

 :exclamation: Make sure your data is imported properly after the script finished.